itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

     - `-l`: Lists files in long format, which includes:
        - `-rw-r--r-- 1 x1 x1 2048 Jun 28 21:05 report.txt`
            - File type & permissions (`-rw-r--r--`)
-           - Number of links (hard links) (usually 1 for regular files)  (For directories, it counts the number of subdirectories + the directory itself + its parent.)
+           - Number of links (hard links(means how many time the file or directory is being referenced in a file system)) (usually 1 for regular files)  (For directories, it counts the number of subdirectories + the directory itself + its parent.)
            - Owner (user of the resource) (`x1`)
            - Group (group name which have group permission on the file) (Collection of users, a Unix group, user in group get the “group” permissions.)
            - File size (`2048` bytes)